Mohawk, Montgomery County, New York

 Mohawk is a town in Montgomery County, New York, United States.
-The population was 3,844 at the 2010 census.
+The population was 3,572 at the 2020 census, down from 3,844 in 2010.

-The Town of Mohawk is on the northern border of the county, west of the City of Amsterdam.
-The county seat, Fonda, is located in Mohawk.
+The town is on the northern border of the county, west of Amsterdam.
+The county seat, Fonda, is in Mohawk.

 History

-Jesuit missionaries entered this region from Quebec around 1642 to work among the Mohawk.
+Jesuit missionaries entered the region from Quebec around 1642 to work among the Mohawk people.
 The principal village of the Mohawk was Caughnawaga, which was later developed as the site of Fonda.

-The Town was settled around 1725 by colonists from the English/Dutch region to the east around Albany.
-The Mohawk District, which became the original Town of Mohawk, was created in March 1772 by Sir William Johnson when Tryon County was split off from Albany County.
-It was the easternmost of five districts in the new county, which eastern boundary ran north from the Delaware River at the Pennsylvania line through present Schoharie County to a north–south line that now forms the eastern boundaries of Montgomery, Fulton, and Hamilton Counties, all the way to Canada.
+The area that became Mohawk was settled around 1725 by colonists from the English/Dutch region to the east around Albany.
+The Mohawk District, which became the original town of Mohawk, was created in March 1772 by Sir William Johnson when Tryon County was split off from Albany County.
+It was the easternmost of five districts in the new county, which eastern boundary ran north from the Delaware River at the Pennsylvania line through present Schoharie County to a north–south line that now forms the eastern boundaries of Montgomery, Fulton, and Hamilton counties, all the way to Canada.
 The district's western limit was an arbitrary north–south line drawn through "the noses", prominent rock prominences through which the Mohawk River flows four miles east of Canajoharie (on the south side).

-During the American Revolution, the town was invaded in 1780 by an army of British-Allied Iroquois and British Loyalists.
-The original District or "Town of Mohawk" was eliminated in 1793 by its division into the Towns of Florida and Charleston.
-The present town was created from part of the Town of Johnstown in 1837, the population of which was 3,112.
+During the American Revolution, the town was invaded in 1780 by an army of British-allied Iroquois and British Loyalists.
+The original District or "Town of Mohawk" was eliminated in 1793 by its division into the towns of Florida and Charleston.
+The present town was created from part of the town of Johnstown in 1837, the population of which was 3,112.

 In 1865, the population of Mohawk was 2,948.

-In 1993, Montgomery Manor, a colonial estate of Major Jelles Fonda, was purchased by the not-for-profit community, Kanatsiohareke (“Gah nah joe hah lay geh”).
-This Haudenosaunee community is led by elder and spiritual leader Tom Sakokwenionkwas Porter.
-This community looks to promote the development of the traditions, philosophy, and governance of the Haudenosaunee, and to contribute to the preservation of the culture of the Haudenosaunee.
+In 1993, Montgomery Manor, a colonial estate of Major Jelles Fonda, was purchased by the not-for-profit community Kanatsiohareke ("Gah nah joe hah lay geh").
+This Haudenosaunee community, led by elder and spiritual leader Tom Sakokwenionkwas Porter, looks to promote the development of the traditions, philosophy, and governance of the Haudenosaunee and to contribute to the preservation of their culture.